 Since the 1st July, 2013 all Health Boards must abide by universal fertility treatment guidelines throughout Scotland.

-You can read the guidelines in full on the Infertility Network website but they essentially set out that everyone who meets certain eligibility criteria will be offered up to two cycles of IVS or ICSI (intra-cytoplasmic sperm injections).
+You can read the guidelines in full on the Infertility Network website, but they essentially set out that everyone who meets certain eligibility criteria will be offered up to two cycles of IV For ICSI (intra-cytoplasmic sperm injections).

-A consultation will take place next year to judge whether the number of NHS IVS or ICSI cycles you can get on the NHS in Scotland should increase to 3.
+A consultation will take place next year to judge whether the number of NHS IVF or ICSI cycles you can get on the NHS in Scotland should increase to 3.

 Fertility treatment in Northern Ireland follows set criteria across the country, so you avoid a postcode lottery found in other parts of the UK.
 However, it's only available to those with a medical cause for infertility.